Treats cancer, including leukemia and lymphomas, and nephrotic syndrome.

 - Changes in your menstrual periods

-- Hair loss, or changes in the color of your skin or nails
+- Hair loss, changes in skin or nail color

 - Pain, swelling, itching, or irritation where the IV needle is placed